beitmenotyou-com/OmniSocial-ProtocolKit/docs/enhanced-testing-suite.md

 # 🧪 Enhanced Testing Suite

-A robust testing suite ensures that OmniSocial Hub is stable, reliable, and safe for federation.
+A robust testing suite ensures that OmniSocial ProtocolKit is stable, reliable, and safe for federation.

 ---

 ## ✅ Goals

-- Unit tests for each protocol module (ActivityPub, AT Protocol, Nostr)
+- Unit tests for each Protocol module (ActivityPub, AT Protocol, Nostr)
 - Integration tests for API Gateway endpoints
 - Test coverage reporting integrated with GitHub Actions
 - Continuous feedback on code quality and test coverage